sakilk130/50-days-of-javascript/README.md

 ## Day 28 - Newsletter Form on Scroll

 This is a simple newsletter form that appears on scroll.
 It is built with HTML, CSS and JavaScript.

+## Day 29 - Page Animation with AOS

+This is a simple page animation with AOS.